rockjohny360/Portfolio_Majharul/README.md

 <h1 align="center"><b><font size="7">Hi, I'm Majharul Islam (Johny)</font></b></h1>

-<p align="center">I'm a data analyst with 4 years of experience in Marketing Analytics, equipped with a degree in Marketing Analytics and a minor in Communication Studies.
+<p align="center">I'm a data analyst with 4 years of experience in Analytics, equipped with a degree in Marketing Analytics and a minor in Communication Studies.
 I have a strong analytical mindset and a passion for delivering data-driven insights.
 Proficient in Excel, Tableau, and SQL, I provide real-time insights into product, marketing funnels, and business KPIs.
 I'm experienced in developing alternatives, inspiring and communicating with team members, and cultivating leadership.
 I'm dedicated to data-driven decision-making and have generated over 300 consultations with charts and graphs.
 I'm a valuable asset to any organization seeking to leverage data to achieve success.</p>

 ## 🔭 My Skills